-1 The 2010 HISTA data, or Households by Income, Size, Tenure and Age, from Ribbon Demographics is utilized in the RAF.
+1 The 2011 HISTA data, or Households by Income, Size, Tenure and Age, from Ribbon Demographics is utilized in the RAF.
 HISTA data is based upon special tabulations of 2000 US Census data with demographic projections provided by Claritas.

 2 Estimated capital raised through the syndication of the HTCs.
-This figure is \$0.70 based upon a survey of HTC applications.
+This figure is \$.070 based upon a survey of HTC applications.
+This does not include forward awarded funds from the 2012 credit ceiling.